ROCm/rocm-cmake/README.md

         [PREFIX <path>]
         [EXPORT <export-file>]
         [INCLUDE <directory>...]
+        [COMPONENT <component>]
     )

 Install targets into the appropriate directory.
+Unless COMPONENT is specified, libraries will be installed to the base package and namelinked in the `devel` package, and everything else will be installed to the `devel` package.

 rocm_export_targets
 -------------------